hennersz/ConfSync/README.md

-# SysDSync
+# ConfSync

-Update systemD unit files from git automatically
+Sync configuration files from git onto a filesystem